 Since the upgrade of VISIR, the N-band $8 - 13\mu$ m low resolution (LR) spectroscopy only requires one exposure to cover the entire $8 - 13\mu$ m range.
 This is achieved by replacing the former grisms by a new prism with $R \simeq 300$ for a 0''.3 slit.
-The sensitivities reached with the new setup are ~ 40 mJy at $10\sigma/1$ h in the clean regions of the spectrum, which is slightly better than for the individual wavelengths settings of the old setup.
+For P97, the sensitivity offered with the new setup is 70 mJy at $10\sigma/1$ h in the clean regions of the spectrum.
 The largest gain, however, comes from the possibility to obtain the spectrum in the entire N-band in one shot, reducing the observing time by a factor of four.
 The median and minimum low resolution sensitivities observed during commissioning are shown in Fig. 10.
 Offered slits have widths of 0.4'', 0.75'' and 1''.